-The Bank of England has a long history of working closely with other central banks.
+The Bank of England has a long history of working closely with institutions and other central banks around the world.
 Since 1990, our Centre for Central Banking Studies (CCBS) has continued this important tradition.
 CCBS has established relationships with central banks and regulatory authorities around the world.
-Over 28,100 delegates from 177 central banks and 49 regulatory authorities have participated in CCBS events in the past 27 years.
+Over 28,920 delegates from 177 central banks and

+55 regulatory authorities have participated in CCBS events in the past 28 years.

 The Centre supports the Bank's core purposes by promoting monetary and financial stability internationally.
 It acts as a global forum where experts from central banks and regulatory authorities from all over the world can exchange views and discuss central bank policies and operations.

 The programme of work and events at CCBS reflects the full range of the Bank of England's responsibilities, including macroprudential policy and the regulation and supervision of banks and insurance firms, as well as monetary policy.
 The centre plays an integral role in enhancing the Bank's intellectual leadership and international relationships, and promoting the sharing of new ideas and best practice in central bank policy and operations.
+This year we have put this into practice through an agreement with the Department for International Development (DFID) to provide training and technical assistance to central banks in three African countries.
+Given the UK's position as a global financial centre, building institutional capacity in and strengthening relationships with emerging countries helps support financial stability.